rijksuniversiteit-groningen/rugplot/README.md

 }
 ```

-and `iris.csv` are in the current working directory.
+and `iris.csv` data file, the following source code can be used to
+generate a violin plot.

 ```r
   # list of parameters lp